-The stream mouth moves naturally and this can cause dune-erosion and upstream flooding.
+The Waitohu Stream mouth moves naturally and this can cause dune-erosion and upstream flooding.
 On occasion the mouth of the stream is 'cut' mechanically.
-For more about this go to the Waitohu Stream Mouth Cutting Information Sheet.
+GWRC commissioned a comprehensive assessment of the stream mouth dynamics in 2010, creating the in-depth Waitohu Stream Mouth Cutting Guidelines & Management Review.
+For a snap shot of why and when we cut the mouth, download our Waitohu Stream Mouth Cutting Information Sheet.